dasomweb/dw-church/readme.txt

 7. Plugin settings and permissions

 == Changelog ==

+= 2.61.5 =
+* Fix: Preserve existing thumbnails when adding new images instead of clearing all
+* Fix: Only remove thumbnails that are no longer in the final IDs list
+* Enhancement: Keep existing thumbnails visible when adding new images to prevent flickering
+* Fix: Ensure thumbnails remain visible after removing an image and adding new ones

 = 2.61.4 =
 * Fix: Keep media frame open after alert so user can select images again